sokolhessnerlab/rcs/wmTask/operationSpanOutline.md

 Each participant complete 5 trials with set sizes ranging from 3-7.
 The order of the set sizes across the trials is random across all participants (e.g. one participant will do set sizes 3,7,4,5,6 and another may do 4,3,5,7,6).

 ### Stimuli:
-The math problems and letters are available from the Englelab and are copied in the spreadsheets in this directory.
+The math problems and letters are available from the Englelab and are copied in the spreadsheets ([here](./correctAnswer.xlsx), [here](operationSet1.xlsx), and [here](operationSet2.xlsx)) in this directory.
 The set of letters are the same across practice and real task.
 The math problems are different between the practice and real tasks.

 ### Practice:
 Participants have three types of practices: letters only, math operations only, then both.